 With global outsourcing booming, there is great demand for call Center agents.
 If you are looking to start a career as a Call Center agent, you need a resume that should stand out from the rest.
 Our Call Center resume sample will provide you a format you can use to place your application ahead of the competition.

-Call Centers are in great demand worldwide.
+Call Center is in great demand worldwide.
 Companies are starting to outsource non-essential tasks to third parties that can provide these services so they can streamline costs and focus on their core business.

-Call Centers are mostly known for telemarketing, but the role has evolved to include other types of work such as verification services, customer support and surveys.
+Call Center is mostly known for telemarketing, but the role has evolved to include other types of work such as verification services, customer support and surveys.

 Call Center Resume Sample

 Email: [email protected]

 Current job: Call Center Agent, VTGS Inc, Atlanta, GA

 Highly skilled, customer-centric and well-experienced call center agent with great communication, organization skills, enthusiastic and positive approach to work seeks to establish a career with a company desirous of building a solid team of agents to manage inbound and outbound campaigns.

 - 10 years experience as Call Center Agent

 - Certified; MS Office